WCBS-TV: Improvement in ratings, new set

 In the February 2007 ratings period, WCBS-TV finished second behind WABC-TV from sign-on to sign-off – its best showing in 16 years, although most of its newscasts still finished in third place at that time.
 By the November 2007 sweeps period, channel 2's local evening newscasts had overtaken WNBC for second place (mainly due to declining ratings at WNBC).
 It was channel 2's best news performance in 12 years, but it still trailed WABC-TV by a fairly wide margin.
 On April 11, 2007, WCBS-TV became the third New York City television station to begin broadcasting its newscasts in high-definition.
 In May 2008, WCBS led WNBC by an even wider margin.
-However, its longtime #1 noon newscast's ratings fell behind WABC, the only other station to offer a noon newscast in the New York area.
+However, its longtime No. 1 noon newscast's ratings fell behind WABC, the only other station to offer a noon newscast in the New York area.
 WCBS has been unable to regain the lead at noon since, although they were still second in New York City among the market's evening broadcasts at the time.

 WCBS elected to change the noon anchors again after approximately a year and put the noon broadcast in the hands of the morning news team; the then-current anchors were Maurice DuBois and Mary Calvi with John Elliott providing weather forecasts.
 DuBois has since switched to anchoring the weeknight 5 and 11 p.m. newscasts with Johnson (with Wragge moving to The Early Show; he later returned to anchor WCBS's 6 p.m. weekday broadcast with Dana Tyler) and is now partnered with Calvi weekday mornings and at noon.